-The coronavirus pandemic caused the cessation of almost all routine on-site food inspection work from March 2020 onwards, at which time Environmental Health staff were redeployed into COVID-19 related work.
-Now that this work has dramatically reduced the Food Service is able to restart their Food Law Intervention Programme.
+The coronavirus pandemic caused the cessation of almost all routine on-site food inspection work from March 2020.
+This Food Service Plan is a continuation of the restart of the Food Law Intervention Programme, which began in April 2022.

-This plan covers the Business Regulation Team's food related activities, planned from April 2022 - March 2023, continuing the restart of the Food Law Intervention Programme.
+This plan covers the Protective Services, Business Regulation Team's food related activities, planned from April 2023 - March 2024.
 It has been prepared using risk rating data held for each food premises on our Management Information System and following the Local Authority Recovery Process Guidance produced by Food Standards Scotland and Scottish Food Enforcement Liaison Committee (SFELC).